 The following commands may be useful in tracking that down.

-package through Matlb, start Matlab and make sure you have 'at' in
+through Matlb, start Matlab and make sure you have 'at' in your

-error, then go to at/tests and type 'runtests' to execute a huge
+then go to at/tests and type 'runtests' to execute a huge battery

-battery of test cases.
-If the above generates an error then it
+of test cases.
+If the above generates an error then it could be

-battery that you run by typing 'runtests' may fail somewhere
+that you run by typing 'runtests' may fail somewhere unless you

-unless you have a beefy computer--- it generates a very
+have a beefy computer--- it generates a very large number of

-large number of figures and consumes a lot of memory in the
+figures and consumes a lot of memory in the process.
+However, it's

 version of the Acoustics Toolbox